ZoraZen/Structlog_in_Action/README.md

-# My Structlog Template
+# Structlog_in_Action

-This project provides a simple way to use `structlog` in your Python projects.
+This project provides a simple way to use `structlog` in Python projects.
 It serves as a useful guide on how to use `structlog` and also as a quick setup for new projects.
 The project is written with Python 3.11 and uses `poetry` for package management.

 ## Overview